NaoiseGaffney/BookRepository/README.md

 [PEP8 Online](http://pep8online.com/) copied 'app.py', 'config.py', and 'test_bookRepositoryBDDTestSuite.py' code into PEP8.

 E501 means line is too long.
 A lot has happened since PEP8 became a standard, and screens now handle longer lines than the 80 characters of the past.
-My code is readeable with 80+ characters.
+My code is readable with 80+ characters.

 [Python Syntax Checker](https://extendsclass.com/python-tester.html) "No syntax errors detected :)" for all '.py' files.